OpenMPT/openmpt/README.md

             download to SDK.
             You can disable xmp-openmpt in the solution configuration.

+        Alternatively, both, the Winamp and the xmplay SDK, can be downloaded automatically on Windows 7 or later with 7-Zip installed by just running the `build/download_externals.cmd` script (works when run from either the project root or directly from the build directory).

  -  Makefile

     The makefile supports different build environments and targets via the